CodeForAfrica/sensors.AFRICA/README.md

 ## Development

-This project is use yarn(https://yarnpkg.com/lang/en/) as a dependancy .See the documentation to set it up on your machine.
+This project uses [yarn](https://yarnpkg.com/lang/en/) as a dependancy.
+See the documentation to set it up on your machine.

 Run the following command to get started